arkani20/AdobeSignConnector/README.md

     })
     .listen(44383);
 ```
-3. Install the dependencies (e.g. using npm)
+3. Install the dependencies (e.g. using npm).
 4. Start the server using the command ```node server.js```.
 5. If you configured everything correctly and your Mendix app is running locally, you can reach it on ```https://localhost:44383/```.
 6. Add ```https://localhost:44383/``` to the Redirect URIs of the Adobe Sign application registration in the Adobe Sign web UI.